Édition 2021

 The Jean-Pictet Competition is a training event in international humanitarian law (IHL) for students (law, political science, military academies, professional institutes, etc.) taking part in the Competition in teams of three.

-five continents , benefit from distance training in IHL.
+The 48 teams selected, usually from the five continents , benefit from distance training in IHL.
 They then meet for a week in a place that changes every year, for the Competition itself.
 They compete in simulations and role-playing games built around a fictitious armed conflict.
 The teams must play the role of actors in armed conflicts (military, humanitarian workers, lawyers, political leaders, etc.) in a broader and richer context than the purely judicial context.
 The teams benefit from the supervision of tutors in the events where they are evaluated by the jury.
 All the tests of the Competition are taken orally - no writing is required, apart from the application file.

 Procès simulé devant la CPI